cloudevents/spec/cloudevents/extensions/opcua.md

 the decoding information is contained in metadata messages or by schema referenced via `dataschema` attribute.
-- Payload of OPC UA PubSub JSON messages MUST NOT contain Network Message Header and Data Set Header as those information are mapped into CloudEvents attributes.
+- Payload of OPC UA PubSub JSON messages MUST NOT contain Network Message Header and Data Set Header as that information is mapped into CloudEvents attributes.
-- OPC UA PubSub JSON messages MUST only contain one dataset message.
+- OPC UA PubSub JSON messages MUST contain exactly one dataset message.

 ## Examples

 ### Metadata message

-The metadata message help Cloud applications to understand the semantics and structure of dataset messages.
+The metadata message helps Cloud applications to understand the semantics and structure of dataset messages.

 ```text